PopDorianDumitru/ISS_Buying_Selling/README.md

 Make a marketplace inside a group

-A group admin can give a user the ability to sell something A user can request a sell
+A group admin can give a user the ability to sell something A user can request to make a selling post
 Admins have the ability to remove a post
 Users can report a post
-At a certain number of reports, a users right to sell is withdrawn (over 50% of users who have seen it called it a scam, minimum 10 views)

 - add tags
-- add reviews for selling and buying
+- add reviews for selling
 - ban users from selling or buying stuff
-- allow sellers to not allow certain users to buy

-Two options for selling:
-- a fixed price
-- auction, ends when the seller decides, minimum 1 day, max 1 month(last 30 seconds, for each bid, the timer resets to 30 seconds)
-- seller can decide to end an auction prematurely if they are happy with the bid, they can also cancel
-- seller can set automatic end for auction when certain price is hit
-- seller can set starting price, if they want
-- donations are allowed - the minimum price == 0;
-- buy now feature, if the seller confirms that they agree to end the auction and sell at that price
-- display a product inside of an event at which you can buy it

-Vanzare

--> auction
--> fixed price
--> f2f

 Target complexity ~ 1 database/table per team member

 Entities:
 - groups
 - users
+- SellingUserScore
+- Cart
+- Favorites
+- FixedPricePost
+- Auction
+- DonationPost
+- Post
-- reports
+- InterestStatus
-- posts
+- Comment
-- groups
+- Report